 Discussion

 The World Health Organisation (WHO) in 2001 recommended focus antenatal care model for developing countries, which minimizes the number of investigations and clinical visits by women (World Health Organisation, 2012).
-The aim of the recommendation was to provide four focus ANC for women who do not present with symptoms or pregnancy complications and antenatal care is utilized as an entry point for interventions to improve maternal and child health care (World Health Organisation, United Nations Childrens Fund, 2003; Villar et al., 2001); while women are considered as high risk would require more frequent visits in order to receive more specialist care, additional evaluation or follow up based on their individual needs (Villar and Bergsjo, 2004).
+The aim of the recommendation was to provide four focus ANC for women who do not present with symptoms or pregnancy complications and antenatal care is utilized as an entry point for interventions to improve maternal and child health care (World Health Organisation, United Nations Childrens Fund, 2003; Villar et al., 2001); while women considered as high risk would require more frequent visits in order to receive more specialist care, additional evaluation or follow up based on their individual needs (Villar and Bergsjo, 2004).

 The findings of the study showed that majority of the respondents 75.30% received the acceptable minimum ANC package.
 This includes the eight most critical ANC components (Urinalysis for protein and sugar, BP measurement, Iron Supplement, TT injection, Intermittent preventive during pregnancy, Health talk on Malaria, danger signs and complication during pregnancy, Health talk on HIV/AIDS counseling testing and collection of result and Blood test for PCV and malaria).
 This finding was different from the findings of the Nigerian Demographic Health Survey, 2013 where only 11.30% received the eight critical components.
 Similarly, majority of the respondents also received desirable quality of ANC.
 This finding was also higher than the Nigerian Demographic Health Survey, 2013, where 37.50% received at least eight of the components.
 This shows improvement in the quality of ANC especially in Northern Nigeria where maternal mortality is very high.
-On the components of ANC received by the women, the findings show the pregnant women received health talk on PMTCT, health talk on Malaria, danger signs and complication during pregnancy, health talk on HIV/AIDS, counseling, testing and collection of results, Tetanus Toxoid injection.
+On the components of ANC received by the women, the findings show thatpregnant women received health talk on PMTCT, health talk on Malaria, danger signs and complication during pregnancy, health talk on HIV/AIDS, counseling, testing and collection of results, Tetanus Toxoid injection.
 This finding was slightly different from the finding of a previous study where the respondents received more of Blood Pressure measurement and Iron supplements.
 The finding of the study was also different from the findings of a study in Anambra State South-East Nigeria which reported Iron/Folic acid, Tetanus Toxoid immunization and haemoglobin assessment (Agu et al., 2015; Osungbade et al., 2011).
 The findings of the study showed that about half of the women had at least four ANC contacts.
 The finding was similar to the findings of the study in Anambra State where majority of the respondents had between 4-8 ANC contacts (Agu et al., 2015).
 Furthermore, the finding of the study was similar to the findings of the study in Gindiri (Chingle et al., 2017) which reported more than four visits.
 The finding was also similar to the study in Kiambu Kenya and Buea Health District Cameroon (Ekane Edie et al., 2015).

 The study showed that there was a significant relationship between quality of ANC and maternal outcome of the pregnancy at P<0.005.
 Consequently, women with desirable ANC are more likely to be alive and well when compared with women with undesirable ANC.